painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

         grep -A2 limits deployment/*/*/*yaml
         grep -A2 requests deployment/*/*/*yaml

 #.
-Log in to your cluster, create a service account, grant permissions to push
+With the commands below, create a service account from your terminal
-   images and apply configurations, and get the service account's token value:
+   (logging in to your cluster first), grant permissions to push images and apply configurations, and get the service account's token value:
    (`APPUiO docs <https://appuio-community-documentation.readthedocs.io/en/latest/services/webserver/50_pushing_to_appuio.html>`_)

    .. code-block:: console